How Travel Deliciously Uses Food, Storytelling, and Community Connections to Transform Travel

 On our Detroit Food & City Tours—and on our Christmas-season departures—we introduce travelers to:

-• small-batch chocolatiers crafting truffles the old-fashioned way
+- small-batch artisans crafting truffles the old-fashioned way

-These sweet stories also connect beautifully to our 2026 Christmas in New York City trip, where we’ll meet local bakeries and small producers who bring holiday magic to the city’s markets, neighborhoods, and iconic holiday windows.
+These sweet stories also connect beautifully to our 2026 Christmas in New York City trip, where supporting local artisans means visiting the bakeries and small producers who bring holiday magic to the city’s markets.

 Travel Deliciously trips may span continents, but the heartbeat is always the same: local flavor, local story, local pride.